 Illusions of Normalcy

 The most bizarre features of the camps, however, were the orchestras that were a part of everyday camp life.
 The film mentions how each day inmates woke up and worked to the rhythm of the melodies played by the orchestra.
-Playing popular tunes from wildly successful operas like ‘Tristan Und Isolde’ and ‘Lohengrin’, one can only wonder about what went through the minds of the musicians, and their unlikely, weary, and dehumanized listeners.
+Playing popular tunes from wildly successful operas like ‘Tristan Und Isolde’ and ‘Lohengrin’, one can only wonder about what went through the minds of the musicians, and their unlikely audience.

 The last spectacle of life in the camps